 When performing a breast lift with an augmentation, Dr. Kao prefers to use a periareolar incision.
 His precise, pencil-thin incision around the border of the areola minimizes visible scarring.
 Minimizing scar visibility preserves the natural aesthetic of the breasts.

 Dr. Kao gives a complete anesthetic block of the chest wall at the end of the procedure to suppress initial discomfort after waking up.
 This usually lasts about eight hours.
 However, you will experience some bruising, swelling, and redness following your procedure.
 You might experience some mild discomfort, but prescribed oral medication can control any associated pain.
 You should avoid strenuous physical activity for three to four weeks following your procedure.

 All of Dr. Kao’s patients have the option to stay at the aftercare facility following the procedure.
-Serenity is a post-surgical care facility situated just across the street from Dr. Kao’s surgical facility, and it is located in a federally and state-licensed healthcare center.
+Serenity is a post-surgical care facility situated just across the street from Dr. Kao’s surgical facility and located in a federally and state-licensed healthcare center.

 Most patients can return to work after one week and resume exercise after four weeks.
 The majority of swelling should begin to subside after six weeks, at which time your final results should become apparent.

 Dr. Kao places incisions and utilizes suturing techniques to minimize any excess scarring.
 However, mild scarring may develop, which is likely to fade over time.